bsidesroanoke/bsidesroanoke.github.io/src/content/talks/cyber-risk-quantification-pitfalls-and-fixes.md

 startTime: "2024-10-26T19:00:00Z"
 endTime: "2024-10-26T19:44:59Z"
 room: "Main Hall"
-abstract: "Want to know which attack your organization is most likely to experience?
-This crash course in risk quantification will open your eyes to the fast path of forecasting.
-Fully functional models and training materials available FREE."
 eventSlug: "2024"
 featured: false
 ---
+Want to know which attack your organization is most likely to experience?
+This crash course in risk quantification will open your eyes to the fast path of forecasting.
+Fully functional models and training materials available FREE.